-8. Transfer from ME to MEngSt
+9. Transfer from ME to MEngSt or PGCertEng

-Subject to approval of the Dean of Engineering and Forestry, a candidate may transfer from the Master of Engineering to the Master of Engineering Studies subject to satisfying the regulation requirements of the MEngSt.
+Subject to approval of the Dean of Engineering and Forestry, a candidate may transfer from the Master of Engineering to the Master of Engineering Studies or Postgraduate Certificate of Engineering subject to satisfying the regulation requirements of the MEngSt or PGCertEng.

-9. Transfer from ME to PhD
+10. Transfer from ME to PhD

-Where a candidate has demonstrated high research potential and has the support of the Head of Department, the candidate may abandon the Master of Engineering degree and apply to transfer to a PhD degree with such backdating of research thesis enrolment as may be approved by the Academic Board.
+Where a candidate has demonstrated high research potential and has the support of the Head of Department, the candidate may abandon the Master of Engineering degree and apply to transfer to a PhD degree with such backdating of research thesis enrolment as may be approved by the Dean of Postgraduate Research.

-10. Award of ME instead of PhD
+11. Award of ME instead of PhD